 Witness and newspaper reports of the killing varied.
 Some indicated the miners robbed and killed Markoff.
-Others told of a fight was among the miners that Markoff intervened in and was shot.
-Others suggested a more racial dynamic, with an argument between the black miners and Markoff and his white friends.
+Others told of a fight among the miners that Markoff intervened in and was shot.
+Still others suggested a racial dynamic, with an argument between the Black miners and Markoff and his white friends.

-Represented by William H. Stanton, a Black court-appointed attorney, Saunders was convicted of first-degree murder on October 14, 1902.
-His defense was that in the midst of the melee, someone else fired the fatal shot.
+Saunders was convicted of first-degree murder on October 14, 1902.
+Though acknowledging his presence at the shooting, his defense was that in the midst of the melee, someone else fired the fatal shot.
 William Bowden, the only other miner charged in the case, was acquitted.

 Saunders was sentenced to death on November 28, 1902.